 - Can you experience this moment just as it right now?

-- You have just tasted your personal ability to be mindful, and we invite you to cultivate it further through participation in our Mindfulness-Based programs
+- You have just tasted your personal ability to be mindful.
+We invite you to cultivate it further by joining one of our Mindfulness-Based programs